FractalSystem/WordleCheater/README.md

 3. An index `i` is generated with:
 ```(the number of days from step 2) % (length of the Wordle words list)```
 4. The day's solution is the word at the generated index of Wordle's word list

+## This Program

+This script will generate daily Wordle solutions for an arbitary time period, due to the deterministic nature of Wordle's puzzle selection algorithm.

+Running `generate_solutions.py` on at least Python 3.9 will by generate 10,000 future solutions and 20 previous solutions (including today's) for validation purposes.

+Solutions from 1 January 2022 to May 2049 are saved in the file `generated_solutions.txt` and will remain valid provided Wordle does not adjust its selection algorithm.
+This can be verified by checking the generated solution for today and comparing it to the live Wordle game [See here](https://www.powerlanguage.co.uk/wordle/)

 ## Javascript magic